rozek/banglejs-2-activities/README.md

 ### Hollow Hands ###

-At the request of user "HughB" the author has implemented "hollow hands" which can be found in some mechanical watches.
+At the request of user "HughB" from the [Espruino forum](http://forum.espruino.com/comments/16329708/) the author has implemented "hollow hands" which can be found in some mechanical watches.

 <img align="left" src="ClockFaces/hollowHands.png">